kowalchick/team-performance-app/README.md

 ### Backend info

-I mocked the server data, because I had issues with deploy this project on netlify.
+I mocked the server data to easily deploy this project on netlify.\
 All data used in this app can be find in db.json file.

 ### Additional info

-I will work on the state of the app to collect user's data provided including validation.\
-I am working on tests now.
-Some of unit ones were added already.
+I'll be focusing on developing the app's state to gather the data provided by users.\ Currently, I'm working on writing tests and I've already added some unit tests.\
-The plan is to use firebase or redux to manage the state of the app.
+The strategy going forward is to use either Firebase or Redux for state management within the app.

+### 2023 Update

+After taking a break, I returned to the project, refactored the code, and implemented the planned form validation.\